timthedev07/my-website/posts/math/brief-introduction-to-calculus-1.md

 ## Stationary Points

-Stationary points are points on a curve such **that their tangent has a gradient of 0**(i.e., is a horizontal line).
-They are said to be stationary because at these points, the function is neither decreasing or increasing.
+Stationary points are points on a curve such **that their tangent has a gradient of 0**(i.e., a horizontal line).
+They are said to be stationary because, at these points, the function is neither decreasing nor increasing.

 A function can have multiple stationary points, or just one.
 For example, a quadratic curve($y = ax^2 + bx + c$) would have only one stationary point.